 The president has fled to the south but not left the country which may lead to an prolonged period of political instability.
 While the north appears under opposition control, the southern provinces have stayed quiet so far.
 “If Bakiyev refuses to step down,” warns Gorenburg, “and the south comes to his support, an extended period of dual power is possible, as there are relatively few links between the north and south and it would be difficult to move troops from one region to the other.”

-A complicating factor is the US military presence in the country.
-The American air base at Manas, just outside the capital, is a key transit location for US forces and supplies bound for Afghanistan.
+A complicating factor is the American military presence in the country.
+The American air base at Manas, just outside the capital, is a key transit location for American forces and supplies bound for Afghanistan.
 Last month alone, over 50,000 coalition troops passed through Manas, according to American officials.
 The base was closed off on Wednesday with the intention to resume flights early this day.

 Kyrgyzstan, previously very much dependent on Soviet support, is also still an ally of Russia’s and part of the Eurasian Economic Community (or EurAsEC) which Moscow promotes in order to counter China’s growing economic predominance within the Shanghai Cooperation Organization.
 The country is rich in mineral resources but has negligible petroleum and natural gas reserves.
 Among its mineral reserves are substantial deposits of antimony, coal, gold, uranium and other valuable metals.
 Metallurgy is an important industry but on the whole, the Kyrgyz economy has been stagnant for many years.